build-on-aws/content/posts/build-an-affirmation-app/index.md

 > Note, you don't _have_ to build out your database with an Id in this way, but if you wanted to expand your app in the future, these Ids can be useful if you wanted to enhance your API to grab a particular affirmation by its Id.

 It will take a few seconds to create you table, and once done, click on `Affirmations` to see your table.
 Let's add a few helpful phrases to our table by navigating to `Tables` -> `Explore Items` in the left-hand navigation bar, and confirming that the `Affirmations` table is selected.
-No we can add items by using the `Create Item` button.
+Now we can add items by using the `Create Item` button.
+Enter a numeric number next to `Id`, and then click on `Add new attribute`, enter `Text` under the `Attribute name` column, and then the affirmation as text in the `Value` column.
 Each item should have an `Id` and a `Text`, like this:

 ![A sample DynamoDB view](images/dynamodb.png).